Exponential-Workload/polyglots/docs/about-polyglots/esoteric.md

+# Is this esoteric?

-# Is this completely esoteric?
+## Is this completely esoteric?

 Not completely; however there are only a few normal use-cases for polyglots outside of the esoteric realm.